The PropTech Guide to Workplaces [UPDATED JUNE 2021]

 The birth of the open-plan office

-Open-plan workplaces are a bit like marmite: you either love them or you hate them.
+Open-plan workplaces are a bit like marmite: you either love them or you hate them (and post-COVID, it seems like more and more people are leaning towards ‘hate them’).
 Either way, it’s a layout that has dominated the history of office design.

 The 1960s: a decade of change

 In the 1960s, the regimented approach was surpassed with the development of Bürolandschaft: office landscaping.
 This allowed employees to sit in more organic patterns, with areas loosely divided by plants and furniture.

 It’s interesting that these changes to office design were largely politically motivated.
 Across Europe, workers’ councils were fighting for better and healthier working conditions for their employees.
 Companies began to move away from top-down hierarchies and towards more ‘socially democratic’ layouts, encouraging communication and collaboration.

 The open plan layouts of Bürolandschaft didn’t suit everyone, and this period also saw the origins of cubicle office design.
 The Action Office was a series of furniture designed by Robert Propst, and manufactured and marketed by Herman Miller (see in image below).